RAG Failure Mode Checklist

 Fixes:

-- Pin your embedding model version (e.g.,
+- Pin your embedding model version (for example,

 - Use